zqtzt/zqtzt.github.io/_pages/cv.md

 [1] Constructed and maintained a quality-controlled and bias-corrected ocean profile data (refers as CAS-Ocean Data Center, Global Ocean Science Database or CODC-v1).
 See product at http://www.ocean.iap.ac.cn/ and https://doi.org/10.1038/s41597-024-03494-8  (Zhang, **Tan** et al., 2024; Scientific Data)

+[2]  Constructed and maintained the quality-controlled global ocean salinity profiles dataset (CODC-S).
+See product at http://www.ocean.iap.ac.cn/ftp/cheng/CODCv2.1_Insitu_T_S_database/ or https://doi.org/10.12157/IOCAS.20241217.001.
+See paper at https://doi.org/10.1038/s41597-025-05172-9

-[2] Constructed a benchmark dataset for ocean profiles duplicate checking.
+[3] Constructed a benchmark dataset for ocean profiles duplicate checking.
 See product at http://dx.doi.org/10.12157/IOCAS.20230821.001

 Service and leadership
 ======